[Greetings from Saigon]

 After three and a half months on the road I’m happy to report that I’m back in Ho Chi Minh City.

 I left at the end of March this year to begin a trip that would take me around Asia, Europe, and North and Central America.
-This trip included meet ups with family and friends, a writing assignment in Europe, and a travel blog conference in Toronto.
+This trip included meet ups with family and friends, a writing assignment in Europe, and a travel blogging conference in Toronto.
 After Canada and the US I travelled to Belize, which was my first time to Central America.

 I had flown into Belize with a grand plan of making my way through all seven countries of Central America.
 While part of that trip was intended to investigate places to live, I questioned if I was going just to tick off more countries on the places I’ve been list.